elenamarinaki/elenamarinaki/README.md

 Right now I am being obsessed with REACT ⚛️ I find it so fascinating that I have control of the DOM without having to touch it! 🤯

+At the same time, I am learning more about testing, exploring the different types and how it's being used in the industry for more effective production and better products. 🧪

 ---

 ## Check my Projects :blush: